 - 1. Place personal or school calls during planning periods or before or after school.
-Only emergency calls will be forwarded to you during the school day.
+This includes use of cell phone calls and texting placed or received.
+Only emergency calls will be forwarded to you and/or should be sent or received by you during your obligated duty time.
 Do not discuss student progress over the phone where other students could overhear the conversation. - 2.
-Long distance calls will be logged and submitted on your weekly report.
-Long distance calls will be reconciled with the billing at the end of each month. - 3.
-Long distance personal calls should be completed using a personal calling card. - 4.
-Students should not be allowed to use your phone for personal use. - 5.
+Long distance calls will be logged and submitted on your weekly report (delete) upon request. - 3.
+Long distance personal calls should be completed using a personal calling card or your cell phone. - 4.
+Students should not be allowed to use school phone for personal use. - 5.
 Voice mail should be checked regularly during the school day; use planning periods, lunch break or before and after school times to answer mail.
 All incoming personal and professional calls will be forwarded to your voice mailbox. - 6.
 Staff members should regularly update their personal messages as schedules change (such as sports seasons) to reflect their availability.